What's on this page:

 Algorithms can be mean, after all 😩

-Don’t sweat it though, we’ve included some tips and resources in our template.
+Don’t sweat it, though.
+We’ve included some tips and resources in our template.

 Include a few pointers on how to keep imagery and messaging on-brand.